Greatest Italian Movies

 Photo: Jean-Louis SWINERS/Gamma-Rapho/Getty Images

-A French movie by Jean-Luc Godard about Camille (Brigitte Bardot) and Paul (Michel Piccoli) who are sent to Rome to work on a film adaption of The Odyssey from Homer's book.
+Contempt is French movie by Jean-Luc Godard about Camille (Brigitte Bardot) and Paul (Michel Piccoli) who are sent to Rome to work on a film adaption of The Odyssey from Homer's book.
 Beautiful scenes and plenty to look at, of which the architectural Masterpiece, Casa Malaparte on Capri is one of those fine things to look at.

 One of the greatest films about film ever made, Federico Fellini’s 8½ marks the moment when the director’s always-personal approach to filmmaking fully embraced self-reflexivity, pioneering a stream-of-consciousness style that darts exuberantly among flashbacks, dream sequences, and carnivalesque reality, and turning one man’s artistic crisis into a grand epic of the cinema.
-Marcello Mastroianni plays Guido Anselmi, a director whose new project is collapsing around him, along with his life, as he struggles against creative block and helplessly juggles the women in his life—including Anouk Aimée, Sandra Milo, and Claudia Cardinale.
+Marcello Mastroianni plays Guido Anselmi, a director whose new project is collapsing around him, along with his life, as he struggles against the creative block and helplessly juggles the women in his life—including Anouk Aimée, Sandra Milo, and Claudia Cardinale.
 An early working title for 8½ was The Beautiful Confusion, and Fellini’s masterpiece is exactly that: a shimmering dream, a circus, and a magic act.

 The biggest hit from the most popular Italian filmmaker of all time, La dolce vita rocketed Federico Fellini to international mainstream success—ironically, by offering a damning critique of the culture of stardom.
 A look at the darkness beneath the seductive lifestyles of Rome’s rich and glamorous, the film follows a notorious celebrity journalist (a sublimely cool Marcello Mastroianni) during a hectic week spent on the peripheries of the spotlight.
 This mordant picture was an incisive commentary on the deepening decadence of contemporary Europe, and it provided a prescient glimpse of just how gossip- and fame-obsessed our society would become.